While coaching models and frameworks help provide structure to the practice, skilled and confident coaches draw from an arsenal of techniques.

 5 Effective Coaching Techniques

 No matter what type of coaching – be it personal or professional – there are specific foundational techniques based mainly around communication and motivation, which all coaches should have in their toolkit.

-As this article will contain techniques and approaches to various forms of coaching, know that this first set of techniques is more general and can be used in any coaching context.
+This article will contain techniques and approaches to various forms of coaching; this first set is more general and can be used in any coaching context.

-Below I have hand-selected some of my favorite, proven techniques that you can start implementing with your clients today.
-This list is by no means a definitive list of coaching techniques.
+Below we have hand-selected some of our favorite, proven techniques that you can start implementing with your clients today.
+This is by no means a definitive list of coaching techniques.

-The Pre-Session Check-In is a simple yet effective technique that will help coaching clients prepare mentally for the upcoming session, and predetermine what they want to focus on.
+The pre-session check-in is a simple yet effective technique that will help coaching clients prepare mentally for the upcoming session and determine what they want to focus on.
 This might include something they wanted to tackle during the last session but did not get around to.

 This is also an excellent time to have clients list their most significant wins and any clarity they have gained since their last session, helping both the coach and the coachee to recognize where progress has been made.
 Equally important, the pre-session check-in should provide space for the client to state what they’ve been struggling with and any roadblocks they’ve been facing.

 A simple questionnaire can be created and sent to the coachee at the start of the coaching relationship, with an understanding that the questionnaire will be completed and sent back within an agreed-upon timeframe before each appointment.